 This part of the brain controls social emotions and will stimulate a person’s sense of disgust in response to skin oozing (pimple-popping).
 Scientists aren’t sure why some people react with an aversion and others have the compulsion to pop or watch skin oozing videos.
 Whichever you are may influence the likelihood of you having a pimple popping habit at home though.

 I believe education is the key.
-If you understood what you are actually doing to the skin, and what is happening in your brain (as explained above) my belief is that skin picking and popping will be less appealing.
+If you understood what you are actually doing to the skin, what happens when you pop a pimple, and what is happening in your brain (as explained above) my belief is that skin picking and popping will be less appealing.
 After all, you are not “popping pimples” you are picking, rupturing, cutting, lacerating, scrapping, tearing, and ultimately excoriating the skin with your DIY extraction process.

 If we even consider the word pop for a moment you can connect it to the synonyms burst and explode.
 If you visualize a small skin explosion as the same thing as popping a pimple, the awareness of the level of damage you are doing is more apparent.